|Policy #:||DRUG.00003||Current Effective Date:||07/15/2014|

 Dental amalgams have been investigated as a cause of increased blood levels of mercury potentially associated with chronic fatigue syndrome or Alzheimer's disease.
 In 2009, the American Dental Association's Council on Scientific Affairs reviewed the scientific literature on amalgam and stated: "the scientific evidence supports the position that amalgam is a valuable, viable and safe choice for dental patients."
 The Journal of the American Dental Association (ADA) reported that researchers found "no significant association of Alzheimer's Disease with the number, surface area or history of having dental amalgam restorations" and "no statistically significant differences in brain mercury levels between subjects with Alzheimer's disease and control subjects."
 The ADA's position has been reaffirmed by the U.S. FDA Center for Devices and Radiological Health in 2002, 2006 and 2009.
 The ADA's 2010 amalgam safety update cites that "studies continue to support the position that dental amalgam is a safe restorative option for both children and adults."

-Chelation therapy has been proposed as a treatment of coronary artery disease, based in part on the hypothesis that chelation could remove atherosclerotic calcium deposits or provide an antioxidant benefit.
+Chelation therapy has been proposed as a treatment of coronary artery disease (CAD), based in part on the hypothesis that chelation could remove atherosclerotic calcium deposits or provide an antioxidant benefit.
 One small placebo-controlled randomized study of 84 individuals with atherosclerotic heart disease did not report any advantage of chelation therapy, as measured by time to ischemia at 27 weeks of follow up (Anderson, 2003; Knudtson, 2002).
-The use of chelation therapy in lieu of established therapies, the lack of adequate prior research to verify its safety and effectiveness, and the overall impact of coronary artery disease had prompted the National Center for Complementary and Alternative Medicine (NCCAM) and the National Heart, Lung, and Blood Institute (NHLBI) to sponsor a large-scale study.
-The 5-year Trial to Assess Chelation Therapy (TACT) in coronary artery disease began recruiting individuals in March of 2003.
+The use of chelation therapy in lieu of established therapies, the lack of adequate prior research to verify its safety and effectiveness, and the overall impact of CAD had prompted the National Center for Complementary and Alternative Medicine (NCCAM) and the National Heart, Lung, and Blood Institute (NHLBI) to sponsor a large-scale clinical study.
+The 5-year Trial to Assess Chelation Therapy (TACT) in CAD began recruiting individuals in March of 2003.
 This multicenter, randomized, double-blind study enrolled more than 1,600 participants aged 50 or older who had a heart attack.
-The study tested whether chelation therapy or high-dose vitamin therapy are effective for the treatment of coronary artery disease (CAD).
+The study tested whether chelation therapy or high-dose vitamin therapy are effective for the treatment of CAD.
 The primary study endpoint of this trial was a composite of heart attack, stroke, hospitalization for angina, coronary revascularization, and death.
-The study also evaluated cardiac deaths, nonfatal heart attacks, health-related quality of life, and cost effectiveness, among other factors.
+The study also evaluated cardiac deaths, nonfatal heart attacks, health-related quality of life (HR-QOL), and cost effectiveness, among other factors.
 The study has been completed, but study results have not yet been published.
+Final results of the trial indicate that among stable individuals with a history of heart attack, an intravenous chelation regimen with disodium EDTA, when compared with placebo, modestly reduced the risk of negative cardiovascular outcomes, particularly revascularization procedures.
+Study authors emphasized that these results are insufficient to support the routine use of chelation therapy for treatment of individuals who have previously suffered from a heart attack (Lamas, 2013).

 Chelation therapy involves the administration of drugs that bind heavy metal ions such as lead, arsenic, iron, and mercury in the blood stream preventing their interaction with vital organs, which include the nervous system and kidneys.
 Such drugs are known as chelating agents.
 The presence of heavy metals in the blood stream can be the result of several factors including environmental exposure, intake in water and food or in some instances such as lead, inhaling the metal from the air in a location where it is in excess.
 One frequent cause of lead exposure is through older buildings in which lead based paints were used.
 There are occupational settings where high levels of metals can occur as well.
 Additionally, many medical conditions may lead to excess iron in the blood stream that may cause health problems.
 Chelation therapy reduces the accumulation of essential heavy metals, such as iron and copper or nonessential metals, such as lead and aluminum.
 Chelators bind with heavy metal ions and enhance the urinary and fecal excretion of these toxic metals.